 Keelvar’s note: We are pleased to welcome our partner Xeneta and their Chief Marketing Officer, Katherine Barrios, as our guest blog post author for this content.
-Xeneta will also be joining us as our market intelligence partner for our Human+Machine Contest on 3rd December 2020, providing ocean freight rate data intelligence and analysis.
+Xeneta will also be joining us as our market intelligence partner for our Human+Machine Contest, providing ocean freight rate data intelligence and analysis.

 The freight industry has been fairly static for quite some time, even at the risk of becoming stagnant.
 Digital procurement and digitalization in the industry are starting to change slowly but surely.
 In fact, it is the digital transformation that is increasing the speed of change.
 As companies gain access to more efficient practices, advanced tools, information and actionable data, the pace of technological evolution is accelerating as is the speed of adoption and adaptation to these new technologies.
 What once might have taken years to adopt and integrate can now be done in a matter of a few months, if not weeks or even days.

 The latter means a lot in an industry where technology is not yet accepted by all, where a handshake and face-to-face interaction goes a very long way.
 The question then is where companies should spend their time: implementing digital solutions or using that time to be on the field and build human-human connections to foster business relationships.
 I say, “Why not both?”

 The output of all these technological innovations in our industry is readily available actionable data and which offer invaluable insights for companies looking to optimize their operations.
 The result is improved operational efficiency combined with reduced operating costs which can make a considerable difference for any business that is seeking to do more than simply break even.
 It’s a core value proposition at the heart of the Xeneta-Keelvar partnership.